sonic-net/DASH/documentation/general/dash-sonic-hld.md

 ### 3.2.11 Protobuf encoding

-For saving memory consumption, the DASH table of APP_DB could be encoded as protobuf
+For saving memory consumption, the DASH table of APP_DB could be encoded as protobuf.

 ``` text
 key: text, Same as the original design